First US Capitol rioter convicted of a felony gets 8 months in prison after DOJ says stiffer sentence could stop future attacks - KESQ

 After Hodgkins spoke, his attorney Patrick Leduc gave a rambling 30-minute presentation where he quoted Abraham Lincoln, invoked the Japanese internment during World War II, decried “cancel culture” and argued that the rioters who stormed the Capitol weren’t “real terrorists.”

-During a break in the hearing, Hodgkins’ mother told Leduc, “you talk too much.”
+During a break in the hearing, a Hodgkins supporter told Leduc, “you talk too much.”

 Three people have now been sentenced in the Capitol riot, including Hodgkins, an Indiana woman who pleaded guilty to a misdemeanor received probation.
 An ex-convict from Florida with ties to a white supremacist gang received six months in jail but got credit for time served.

-Note: Correction: An earlier version of this story misidentified Hodgkins’ supporters in the courtroom.